miércoles, 29 de junio de 2011

 no se apagó el incendio, tan sólo me embriagué.

-and the fire that stifled your absence returned.
+and the fire that smothered your absence rekindled.

-to give myself to the liquor with absolute patience.
+to surrender myself to liquor with patient resolve.

-But I could not so calm my mind;
+Yet I could not calm my restless mind;

 touching your desires, tasting your delights,